BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 10 (T-W)

 Karin Son

-; Shaia Hishizaki (top, left to right);
+; Shaia Hishizaki (right picture, left to right);

 Kubira; Suzu Asahina (bottom row, left to right)

 Like Fatal Fury, Gowcaizer is another Masami Obari speciality.
 Karin is the perky (and somewhat ditzy) High Priestess of Heaven, male lead Isato's girlfriend, and wearer of a battle outfit that contains but doesn't restrain, allowing for fully independent movement.
-Shaia is described on the Manga Video box as a "hot and sexy super idol" (read: Jiggle-bait) whose fighting garb threatens to spill her out of the sides.
+Shaia is described in the English box blurb as a "hot and sexy super idol" (read: Jiggle-bait) whose fighting garb threatens to spill her out of the sides.
 Remind you of a certain bouncy ninja?
 You can guess which one gets the obligatory shower scene.
 Kubira is a fighter who Isato's friend/comrade Kyosuke Shigura conjures up from another dimension.
 She originally appears in the form of a big mean-looking dog on fire, and then settles in as a brunette bag of water balloons in a killer go-go outfit.
 Frightened cats don't jump as high as her first scene in Round 2.
 Suzu Asahina is the odd one out here.
 She is very close to her twin brother Ryo (they fight together as one being, amongst other things), and both are aligned with Bad Guy of the Show Ozaki/Master Ohga.
 Being a more serious/tragic character, she doesn't get the, erm, comic relief the rest do, but she is state-variable.
 Her own first scene in Round 2 is fully nude and switches her between high school senior and feature-attraction stripper at different viewing angles.
 Fists and feet obviously aren't the only things that go flying around in Gowcaizer, and members of the Church of the Washboard Abs will probably like this Obari title more than any other.
 Obari also tries to give the show more plot than the likes of Battle Arena Toshinden, but it's still quite a muddle, and seems secondary to what you actually see.
 About the only off-putting things about the female characters are the sharply-angled jawlines and the eyes which are almost all pupil, which give their faces an insect-like quality (and has earned the show the nickname "Cowgazer"), but thankfully it's not quite as pronounced in the animation as it is in the still drawings.

 Kubira from GowcaizerSuzu from Gowcaizer